UniKatya/Milestone2_Group19/documents/Unit_Testing_Report.md

 - **Tested Function/Module**
   - `filter_food_by_nutrient_range(nutrient, min_val, max_val)`
 - **Description**
   - This function filters foods by a nutrient range.
-The input is the dataframe, nutrient, min_val, and max_val.
+The input is the nutrient, min_val, and max_val.
 The output is the filtered dataframe.
 - **1) Valid Input and Expected Output**

 | **Valid Input**                                  | **Expected Output** |